Longtime Trump CFO Weisselberg gets 5 months in jail in tax fraud case

 By Karen Freifeld

-NEW YORK, Jan 10 (Reuters) - Allen Weisselberg, a longtime executive for Donald Trump who served as the star prosecution witness in the criminal trial of the former president's real estate company, was sentenced on Tuesday to five months behind bars for helping engineer a 15-year tax fraud scheme at the Trump Organization.
+NEW YORK, Jan 10 (Reuters) - Allen Weisselberg, a longtime executive for Donald Trump and the star prosecution witness in the criminal trial of the former president's real estate company, was sentenced on Tuesday to five months behind bars for helping engineer a wide-ranging tax fraud at the Trump Organization.

-Weisselberg, 75, is expected to be sent to New York's notorious Rikers Island jail.
-The Trump Organization's former chief financial officer pleaded guilty in August, admitting that from 2005 to 2017 he and other executives received bonuses and perks that saved the company and themselves money.
+Weisselberg, 75, was expected to be sent to New York's notorious Rikers Island jail after pleading guilty last August to all 15 counts he faced in an agreement with prosecutors.
+The Trump Organization's former chief financial officer admitted that from 2005 to 2017 he and other executives received bonuses and perks that fraudulently saved the company and themselves money.

+Weisselberg admitted to evading taxes on $1.76 million of income.
+He has paid about $2 million in taxes, penalties and interest as part of his punishment.

-The sentence was imposed by Justice Juan Merchan in a New York state court in Manhattan, who oversaw the trial of the Trump Organization, which was convicted in December on all counts it faced.
-Though no longer CFO, Weisselberg remains on paid leave from the Trump Organization.
+The Trump Organization was convicted last month on all counts it faced at a trial overseen by Justice Juan Merchan in a New York state court in Manhattan.

-Weisselberg wore an olive green North Face jacket and a blue mask at his sentencing, and once at the jail will likely be given a uniform and sneakers with Velcro straps.
+Weisselberg wore an olive green North Face jacket and a blue mask at his sentencing.
+Once at Rikers, he would likely be given a uniform and sneakers with Velcro straps.

-Weisselberg, who also has paid about $2 million in taxes, penalties and interest as part of his punishment, will likely serve 100 days in jail with time off for good behavior.

-The jail time will probably not be easy for Weisselberg, at a facility known for violence, drugs and corruption.
-Nineteen inmates there died last year.
+He will likely serve 100 days in jail with time off for good behavior.
+Those days probably will not be easy.
+Lying between the New York City boroughs of Queens and the Bronx, Rikers is known for violence, drugs and corruption.

+The jail houses more than 5,900 inmates, and 19 inmates died there last year.
+The city's corrections department has said its mission includes keeping inmates safe.
+Rikers is scheduled to close in 2027.

 "You're going into a byzantine black hole," said Craig Rothfeld, a prison consultant helping Weisselberg prepare for lockup.